Hepatitis A: Causes, symptoms, and vaccination

 Hepatitis A is transmitted when the feces (poo) of a person infected with Hepatitis A gets into the mouth of an uninfected person.

-- It can also happen sexually, especially during anal-oral sex or “rimming”
+- Having sex with someone who is infected, especially during anal-oral sex or “rimming”

 Symptoms of Hepatitis A